learn-co-curriculum/react-presentation-components/README.md

 defines what we mean by a text input; it does so in a way that arguably covers the majority of use-cases we can imagine for a simple text input; and it provides this definition in one place that can be found and updated easily in the future.
 Win, win, win.
-Are we beginning to see the power off presentational components?
+Are we beginning to see the power of presentational components?
 Good.

 Now imagine that it's not just the `TextField` that our team has executed